 Blue Origin launches an all-female celebrity crew with Katy Perry, Gayle King and Lauren Sanchez

-Jeff Bezos’ Blue Origin launched his fiancee Lauren Sanchez to space Monday with an all-female celebrity crew that included Katy Perry and Gayle King.
+Jeff Bezos’ Blue Origin launched his fiancee Lauren Sanchez into space Monday with an all-female celebrity crew that included Katy Perry and Gayle King.

 It was the latest wave in space tourism, where more of the rich and famous than ever before — or lucky and well-connected — can enter the zero-gravity realm traditionally dominated by professional astronauts.

 The New Shepard rocket blasted off on the quick up-and-down trip from West Texas.
-The fringes of space beckoned some 65 miles (105 kilometers) up, promising a few precious minutes of weightlessness.
+The fringes of space beckoned 66 miles (107 kilometers) up and provided a few precious minutes of weightlessness.

 Also sharing the ride were film producer Kerianne Flynn; Aisha Bowe, a former NASA engineer who started her own companies to promote science education; and Amanda Nguyen, a scientist who studied planets around other stars and now advocates for survivors of sexual violence.

 Blue Origin declined to say how much the flight cost or who paid what.
-The trip comes two months before Sanchez and Bezos marry in Venice.
+The trip came two months before Sanchez and Bezos marry in Venice.

 It was the 11th human spaceflight for the Washington state-based company, founded by Bezos in 2000 after making a fortune with Amazon.
 Bezos strapped in for Blue Origin’s first space tourist flight in 2021 and accompanied the latest crew to the pad.